 If you qualify for both Medicaid and Medicare in South Carolina, you can qualify for Healthy Connections Prime.
 The Prime option means $0 prescription copays, one plan and one card, no premiums, a long-term care plan and hospital transition plan, and a personalized team to help you with non-emergency medical transportation and care coordination.
 To sign up, call 877-552-4642 (TTY 877-552-4642).

 If you qualify for both Medicaid and Medicare, you can also qualify for a Medicare Advantage dual-special needs plan.
 These plans can save you money and provide additional coverage.
-To find out more about dual-special needs plans in your area, or to speak with a licensed benefits advisor in North Carolina, fill out this form or call us at 833-438-3676.
+To find out more about dual-special needs plans in your area, or to speak with a licensed agent in North Carolina, fill out this form or call us at 833-438-3676.

 By providing the information above, I grant permission for Medicare Health Benefits Independent Broker, MedicarePlanFinder.com, and its affiliated agencies to contact me to discuss Medicare Advantage, Prescription Drug Plans, or Medicare Supplement products.
 Not affiliated with or endorsed by Medicare or any government agency.